 Returns to Community Lending

 For forty years, the Community Reinvestment Act (CRA) has encouraged U.S. banks to lend to lower-income neighborhoods.
-Regarding costs, to comply with CRA, banks substitute away from small-business lending to other income groups and face higher default rates on loans made.
-Regarding benefits, in recent years, approximately 65 thousand Americans are lifted out of poverty annually through the CRA small-business lending channel.
-New jobs are a stronger mechanism to alleviate poverty than new entrepreneurships.
-The incidence of the act is on smaller banks who lend more due to the act.
-Taxpayers benefit from lower welfare costs as poverty declines.
+Regarding costs, to comply with CRA, banks substitute away from small-business lending to higher income groups and face higher default rates on loans made.
+Regarding benefits, a large number of Americans have been lifted out of poverty through the CRA small-business lending channel.
+New jobs in establishments and new entrepreneurships are equally strong mechanisms to alleviate poverty.
+The incidence of the act is on smaller banks who lend relatively more than larger banks.
+Taxpayers benefit from lower welfare expenses as poverty declines.

 Keywords: Community Reinvestment Act, Small Business Lending, Poverty Alleviation

 JEL Classification: G21, I38

 Suggested Citation: Suggested Citation